neosyon/SimpTextAlign/README.md

 *embeddingsTxtFile*: the embeddings using the classical word2vec txt format with a first line with the number of embeddings and embedding length and the next lines containing the embeddings.
 This file is only required with *WAVG* and *CWASA*.

-# How to use CATS-Measure to compute similarity between texts
+# How to use CATS-Measure to compute similarity between text snippets

 CATS-Measure provides similarity measures for three different sentence/paragraph similarity methods.

-To compute similarity of a custom dataset of text pairs use the following class:
+To compute similarity of pairs of text snippets use the following class:

 [src/main/java/simplifiedTextAlignment/DatasetAlignment/ComputeSimilarityBetweenTexts.java](src/main/java/simplifiedTextAlignment/DatasetAlignment/ComputeSimilarityBetweenTexts.java)